6 Tips for Making a Weight Loss Journey More Manageable

 Each year, it seems like, several dozen new fad diets flood the health and fitness scene – and certain leading fat loss strategies appear to advocate for extremely restrictive patterns of eating that unlock one or another “secret” that leads to effortless weight loss.

 Just one recent example of such a dietary movement is the meat-only “carnivore diet,” which tends to be viewed with a lot of scepticism by dieticians, medical experts, and individuals who enjoy a more balanced and dynamic approach to their meals.
+For those managing autoimmune conditions while on a weight loss journey, exploring the carnivore diet for autoimmune support might provide additional insights.

 While you can almost certainly lose weight on virtually any diet, that doesn’t mean that those diets are optimal, healthy, over or even particularly noteworthy in terms of the weight loss they promote.
 More often than not, following exclusionary and hyper-restrictive fad diets will only make the process of weight loss significantly more painful and unpleasant, not to mention socially awkward.